feitianjapanlee/centos7sv2/README.md

 - Docker Desktop for Windows (>4.4.2)
 - (optional) pgAdmin

-## To build and start this playground
+## Build and start this playground
 ### Bring up servers
 Place SecureVisit installer rpm `svisitc-2.0.0-9.el7.x86_64.rpm` in the `svisit2` sub-folder, and run following command in terminal:
 ```bash